Sour Coffee? Read This…

 SOLUTION 1: Use a finer grind.

 If you’re getting sour drip coffee, you may be using too coarse a grind.
 This can also lead to a sour taste in pour over coffee.
-Carefully increase the fineness of the grind until you achieve the balance of flavor that says you’ve got the extraction just so.
+Carefully increase the fineness of the grind until you achieve the balance of flavour that says you’ve got the extraction just so.
 Just remember, a finer grind also slows the drawdown, meaning it increases the extraction in two ways.
 You need to “sneak up on” the grind carefully.

 SOLUTION 2: Increase your brew time.

 This can be tricky on many pour overs, where the drawdown (the length of time it takes coffee to drain from the filter to the carafe) is an integral part of the design.
 In two of the most popular – the Chemex and the Hario – it’s easier to shorten the brew time than lengthen it, because once the coffee drains into the carafe, there’s no more water left for the extraction.
-If you have something like a Clever Dripper, try increasing your brew time in small increments – 15 to 30 seconds – and note the resulting flavor.
+If you have something like a Clever Dripper, try increasing your brew time in small increments – 15 to 30 seconds – and note the resulting flavour.

 Problem: Sour Aeropress Coffee